dantonik/knowledge-hub/docs/Data/big-data/big-data-tools/hadoop/overview.md

 - Mahout

 ## Pig and Hive
-Very much like standard SQL.
+Hive queries are very much like standard SQL.
 Easier to use than MapReduce.

+Hive is optimized for running long batch jobs.

+## Impala
+Directly query HDFS files without the need to use MapReduce.
+Optimized for low latency queries.

 ### Mahout
 For creating scalable performant ML applications.